 register-changelog command connects your local Liquibase activity to a specific Liquibase Hub Project.
 By registering your changelog, this activity will be visible only to one Project within one Organization in Liquibase Hub.

-registerChangeLog command is used to connect an XML or formatted SQL changelog to your Liquibase Hub Project.
-Also, you can use JSON and YAML changelog formats (since 4.2.1).
+register-changelog command to connect an XML, SQL, JSON, or YAML changelog to your Liquibase Hub Project.

 changeLogId to the changelog file that you register.
 The

 changeLogId is a unique identifier in your changelog, which is automatically added by the